ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ## Choosing an approach {#choosing-approach}

 The first step in spinning up your node is choosing your approach.
 You have to choose the client (the software), the environment, and the parameters you want to start with.
-This includes the hardware (NUC, laptop, virtual machine, etc), operating system (Windows, Linux, MacOS, FreeBSD etc), client implementation and configuration.
+This includes the hardware (NUC, laptop, virtual machine, etc), operating system (Linux, Windows, macOS, etc), client implementation and configuration.
 Users will have their own individual preferences for each option.

 #### Client settings {#client-settings}